nvhai248/BE-Clazzroom/README.md

 ## APIs

+Sure, here is a description of the API endpoints in markdown format:

 - `POST api/users/login`: Sign in to the application.

-- `POST api/users/register`: Sign up to the application
+- `POST api/users/register`: Sign up to the application.

-- `DELETE api/users/logout`: Log out from the application
+- `DELETE api/users/logout`: Log out from the application.

 - `GET api/users/profile`: Get the user's profile.